 Out of the box, stainless steel is beautifully shiny and almost too pretty to use — almost.
 But before you use those pans for the first time, wash them in warm soapy water with a little vinegar (about 1/4 cup).
 This removes any oils left over from the manufacturing process so you’re starting fresh.

 For everyday cleaning, all you need is a soft cloth and dishwashing soap.
-But for those suck-on messes (think the rice that you waited too long to stir), the last thing you want to do is tackle them with metal scrubbing pads, steel wool or abrasive cleaners.
+But for those stuck-on messes (think the rice that you waited too long to stir), the last thing you want to do is tackle them with metal scrubbing pads, steel wool or abrasive cleaners.

 Instead, soak your pan in warm soapy water before trying to scrub.
 You can also try baking soda or Bar Keepers Friend to keep your stainless steel looking as good as the day you bought it.